 '''

-static public enum VarSelectorType {

 /

 selection of variables in order of definition

+INPUT ORDER,

 /

-INPUT_ORDER,

-/

 smallest lower bound

-/

-MIN_VALUE,

-/
+MIN VALUE,

 largest upper bound

+MAX VALUE,

 /

-MAX_VALUE,

-/

-'''

-'''

 min size of domain, tie break undefined

-/

 MIN DOMAIN,

 /

 min size of domain, smallest lower bound tie break

-/

 MIN DOMAIN MIN VALUE,

 /

 min size of domain, random tie break

-/

 MIN DOMAIN RANDOM,

-/

 random selection of variables

-/

 RANDOM,

-/

 min size of domain as first criteria, tie break by degree

 that is the number of attached constraints

-/

 MIN DOMAIN MAX DEGREE,

-/

 min value of fraction of domain size and degree

-/

 MIN DOMAIN OVER DEGREE,

 /

 min value of domain size over weighted degree

-/

 MIN DOMAIN OVER WEIGHTED DEGREE,

-/

 largest number of recorded failures in attached constraints

-/

 MAX WEIGHTED DEGREE,

 /

+'''

+'''

 largest impact, select variable which when assigned restricts

 the domains of all other variables by the largest amount

 /

-MAX IMPACT,
+MAX_IMPACT,

 /

 largest number of attached constraints

 /

-MAX DEGREE,
+MAX_DEGREE,

 /

 largest difference between smallest

 and second smallest value in domain

 /

-MAX REGRET,

-'''

-'''
+MAX_REGRET,

 /

 custom variable selector

 /

 CUSTOM

-}

 '''

 Not all these selectors have to be implemented by every JSR-331 implementation.
 Most of variable selectors have been already included in the common implementation in the package "javax.constraints.impl.search.selectors".
-However, the variable selectors MIN DOMAIN OVER WEIGHTED DEGREE, and MAX WEIGHTED DEGREE are optional and may be implemented by a particular implementation only.
+However, the variable selectors MIN_DOMAIN_OVER_WEIGHTED_DEGREE, and MAX_WEIGHTED_DEGREE are optional and may be implemented by a particular implementation only.

-To set a new variable selector such as MIN DOMAIN, a user may write:
+To set a new variable selector such as MIN_DOMAIN, a user may write:

-''' SearchStrategy strategy = solver.setSearchStrategy(); strateqy.setVarSelectorType(VarSelectorType.MIN DOMAIN); '''
+''' SearchStrategy strategy = solver.setSearchStrategy(); strategy.setVarSelectorType(VarSelectorType.MIN DOMAIN); '''